Private Pensions and IHT

 Summary: Benefits of QNUPS in IHT and Retirement Planning

-QNUPS really is an all-around tax-efficient vehicle, but they aren’t for everyone.
-To find out whether you and your circumstances are right to utilise a QNUPS, contact the team at Soteria for a complimentary assessment.
-We promise that if nothing else you will be better informed about QNUPS and other IHT strategies following a review.
+QNUPS are really an all-around tax-efficient vehicle, but they aren’t for everyone.
+To find out whether you and your circumstances are right to use a QNUPS, contact the team at Soteria for a complimentary assessment.
+We promise that, if nothing else, you will be better informed about QNUPS and other IHT strategies following a review.

-We also invite you to join our monthly seminar discussing using trusts and contract pension structures in UK tax planning.
+We also invite you to our monthly seminar, which discusses using trusts and contract pension structures in UK tax planning.

 UK Property and Tax Seminar